-Working (http://github.com/pigworker/Totality), in Agda, we may define a free monad which is general, both in the sense of being generated by any strictly positive functor, and in the sense of being suited to the modelling of general recursion.
+Working1, in Agda, we may define a free monad which is both general purpose, in the sense of being generated by the strictly positive functor of your choice, but also suited to the purpose of supporting general recursion.

 ''' data General (S : Set) (T : S \rightarrow Set) (X : Set) : Set where infixr 5 ?? '''